 Leaves and leave allowances are available so you can focus on your new responsibilities as a parent.

-If you are an auxiliary employee without leave benefits, your maternity and parental leaves are covered under the Employment Standards Act.
+If you're an auxiliary employee without leave benefits, your maternity and parental leaves are covered under the BC Employment Standards Act.

-This leave provides parents with up to seven weeks off and the flexibility they need to complete the steps for adopting a child.
+This leave provides parents with up to 7 weeks off (245 work hours) and the flexibility you need to complete the steps to adopt a child.

-- Important information about pre-placement adoption leave allowance
+- Learn more about pre-placement adoption leave and leave allowance